 Philosophy at Carleton

+It should be noted, however, that students who are planning to do graduate work in philosophy, should enroll in the B.A.
+Honours program.
 Honours students have the opportunity to take fourth-year seminars in our award-winning faculty members’ current areas of research, such as justice and exploitation in the marketplace, skilled action, the architecture of the mind, development ethics, causation and freedom in early modern philosophy, Aristotle and the philosophical roots of ableism, science and values in a democratic society, and contemporary theories of meaning in life.

 Because it develops your ability to assess ideas, to think clearly and creatively, and to appreciate multiple perspectives on matters of deepest importance, the study of philosophy prepares you to engage meaningfully in whatever profession you eventually choose.
 Just ask journalist Shannon Rupp, who notes that her most useful university courses “were all in philosophy.”
 Or ask the Chair of the Department of Psychiatry at Brigham and Women’s Hospital and Academic Dean at Harvard Medical School, who credits the study of philosophy with making immeasurable contributions to the pursuit of a high-profile career in medicine.

 Some students go on to advanced academic study at Carleton (e.g. in the department’s M.A. program, in the Cognitive Science Ph.D. program, or in the Ethics and Public Affairs Ph.D. program) or at such prestigious institutions as the University of Toronto, Queen’s University, McGill University, the University of Oxford, Brown University, the University of Edinburgh, and Rutgers University.